"It is literally the easiest JS plugin I've ever used." - Brian

 speed: 50,

-waitUntilVisible: true
+waitUntilVisible: true,

 }).go();

-Type into form inputs and textareas.
+Type into form elements.

 <label for="formElement">Full Name</label>

-<input type="text" id="formElement">
+<input type="text" id="formElement" />

 </fieldset>

-new TypeIt('#formElement', {
+new TypeIt("#formElement", {

 strings: "Alex MacArthur",

-waitUntilVisible: true
+waitUntilVisible: true,

 }).go();